ClaudiaAlvarezAparicio/petra/data_labeling/README.md

 ```

 ### For launch it

 1.- Change the name of the topic where kio_rtls publish

 2.- roslaunch data_labeling data_labeling_one_person.launch rosbag_file:=<absolute_path_to_bag_file>

+The <absolute_path_to_directory_where_save_npys> must have two directories named "raw" and "label" where the .npy files for each rosbags will be saved.

 This launcher run the node data_labeling_one_person and the script gather_npy_data_bw.py